coltonsakamoto/aslanpay/SECURITY-IMPLEMENTATION-COMPLETE.md

 4. **Update CORS origins** - Ensure only trusted domains are allowed
 5. **Monitor rate limits** - Look for unusual traffic patterns

-Your AgentPay application now has **enterprise-grade security** ready for production! 🔒✨
+Your Aslan application now has **enterprise-grade security** ready for production! 🔒✨